Visiting artist to the Herbarium

 After mating, the female carves out slits in the bark of trees then lays eggs in them.
 When the eggs hatch, the nymphs drop the the ground where they burrow into the soil, where they stay for years.

 Different cicada species have differing lengths when it comes to how many years they spend under the ground.
 This is perhaps the most mysterious part of the cicada’s life cycle.
-The number of years between the cicada nymph burrowing into the soil and its emergence as an adult is always that of a prime number.
+The number of years between the cicada nymph burrowing into the soil and its emergence as an adult is often (but not always) that of a prime number.
 2,3,5,7,11,13 and 17 year life cycles have been recorded- all prime numbers.

 Manchester Museum has quite a large collection of cicadas, most of which were collected by Herbert Stevens, a tea planter who lived in India.
 I’ve finished documenting the entire collection, along with the Fulgoridae (lantern bugs) Stevens also collected.